Portsmouth Cathedral: Music

 The cathedral's three-manual and pedal, forty-nine stop organ was installed in 1994 by Nicholson & Co Ltd. The pipes were taken from the John Nicholson organ of 1861 built for Manchester Cathedral, which had been relocated to Holy Trinity Church, Bolton, in 1874; it was rebuilt by Jardine & Co in 1905.
-In 2001, the West Great Organ was added, in order to provide music direct into the nave, which is pretty much a separate space.
+In 2001, the West Great Organ was added, in order to provide music directly into the nave, which is a separated space.
 The renovated organ was officially inaugurated in November 2001, by a recital given by Olivier Latry, titular organist at Notre Dame de Paris.
-Finally, in 2017, horizontal Trompete de Maris fanfare reed division above the main entrance was added.
+The doors of the West Great Organ were painted by Patrick Caulfield.
+Finally, in 2017, a horizontal Trompete de Maris ("Trumpet of the Sea") fanfare reed division above the main entrance was added.

 In 2007, the cathedral introduced a single manual, three-stop chamber organ built by Kenneth Tickell & Co of Northampton.